michael760odhiambo/My-pitch-project/app/README.md

 * you will see something similar to what is above here and you will have already cloned the repo.

 # Contact
+* you can reach on social media through
+E-mail : michaelodhiambo760@gmail.com
+*